GNOME/rygel/README.md

 Important facts and features
 ============================

-  * Specifically designed for GNOME (Mobile) and is therefore planned to be one of the key new features of GNOME 3.0 and Maemo platform in the Harmattan release.
   * Based on GUPnP.
-  * Written entirely in Vala language.
+  * Written largely in Vala language.
-  * APIs to ease the implementation of AV devices.
+  * Provides APIs to ease the implementation of AV devices.
   * Export of on-disk media:
     * Tracker plugin.
     * MediaExport plugin: Recursively exports folders and files specified in the user configuration.
 This plugin supports all types of URIs that gio/gvfs and gstreamer can handle.
-  * Export of online media from 2nd German TV station.
   * Export of media hierarchies provided by external applications through implementation of D-Bus MediaServer spec.
 Applications that utilize this feature are: